GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### First, my wife, my colleagues, and my editors find me to err far more often in optimism than in pessimism.
-I am, after all, a programmer by background, and optimism is an occupational disease of our craft.
+> ### If debugging is the process of removing software bugs, then programming must be the process of putting them in.
 >
-> ~ *Fred Brooks*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts